Why Are the ARIMA and SARIMA not Sufficient: Introduction

-Note that ARMA-SIN proposed in this paper is not only a model for stochastic process but also a methodology for time series analysis and processing.
-For detail, see Section \ref{sec:arma-sin}.

-In Section \ref{sec:warming-up}, we firstly give some examples to show the insufficiencies of the S-ARIMA and the advantages of ARMA-SIN over S-ARIMA, just as intuitive understandings to readers.
-In Section \ref{sec:preliminaries} we will introduce some basic knowledge in Linear System Theory, Spectral Analysis, Digital Filtering, and Stochastic Process and Wold's Decomposition Theorem, just as the theoretical basis to derive the ARMA-SIN methodology.
-Subsequently, in Section \ref{sec:s-arima-insufficient}, we will explain the mathematical reason why S-ARIMA makes sense in some special scenarios and point out its theoretical insufficiency.
-Finally, in Section \ref{sec:arma-sin}, the general ARMA-SIN model will be presented, and in Section \ref{sec:solution-to-warming-up} we will analytically explain and derive the methods we presented in the warming-up Section \ref{sec:warming-up}.
-As a supplement and closing note, we in Section \ref{sec:further-investigation} will investigate the nature of the canonical time series decomposition and time series smoothing methods from the perspective of the SADFA, and figure out their advantages and shortages.
+Section \ref{sec:notation} defines some notations.
+In Section \ref{subsec:Wold's-Decomposition}, we review some preliminaries about stochastic process and explain the rationale behind the Box-Jenkins methodology (i.e., the S-ARIMA method).
+In Section \ref{sec:warming-up}, some examples are given to show the insufficiencies of the S-ARIMA and the advantages of ARMA-SIN over S-ARIMA, just as intuitive understandings for readers.
+In Section \ref{sec:s-arima-insufficient}, we will explain the mathematical reason why S-ARIMA makes sense and point out its theoretical insufficiency.
+Finally, in Section \ref{sec:arma-sin}, the general ARMA-SIN methodology will be presented, and in Section \ref{sec:solution-to-warming-up}, we will analytically explain and derive the methods we presented in the warming-up Section \ref{sec:warming-up}.
+Glossaries of interest in this paper are placed in Appendix.

-Before we proceed to the next sections, we show some remarks here to make further clear the issues raised in this paper.